Trigary/AdvancementCreator/README.md

     @Override
     public void onEnable() {
         //This line configures the followings: create the NamespacedKeys in this plugin's namespace,
-        //activate the advancements in the default world but don't instantly reload the data cache AdvancementFactory factory = new AdvancementFactory(this, false);
+        //activate the advancements but don't instantly reload the data cache AdvancementFactory factory = new AdvancementFactory(this, true, false);

         //Create a root advancement which is also automatically unlocked (with a player head icon) Advancement root = factory.getRoot("newbie/root", "Getting Started", "Newbie Advancements", MaterialId.SKULL, 3, "blocks/dirt");